 While you may think that not using your vacation time will get you more recognition and make you more effective, you couldn’t be more wrong.
 You are essentially become a martyr for your mission.
 You will burn out and you will not be as effective as you would be after a refresh and recharge.

 So when is your next vacation?
 Join the discussion in our private Facebook group, the Fundraising Fish Fry.
-We’d love to hear your thoughts!
+I’d love to hear your thoughts!